arafato/alicloud-core-concepts-book/manuscript/governance.md

 - Any explicit *Deny* overrides any allows.

 There are two access modes you can define: *Console Password Logon* and *Programmatic Access* The first one is used for web-based login where each actions are being done from the Alibaba Cloud portal.
-In terms of account protection it follows the same recommended guidelines regarding password security and rotation,  and 2FA.
+In terms of account protection it follows the same recommended guidelines regarding password security and rotation,  and MFA.
 The latter one is meant for being used in combination with our command line interface (CLI) tools such as `aliyun`[^aliyun] or `ossutil`[^ossutil] or with our various SDKs[^sdk].
-As such it does not provide 2FA but relies on long-term credentials (Access Key ID and Access Key Secret) to programmatically sign requests to the CLI tools or the OpenAPI.
+As such it does not provide MFA but relies on long-term credentials (Access Key ID and Access Key Secret) to programmatically sign requests to the CLI tools or the OpenAPI.

 ### Roles
 A RAM role is an RAM identity that you can create in your account that has specific permissions.
 An RAM role is similar to an RAM user, in that it is an Alibaba cloud identity with permission policies that determine what the identity can and cannot do in the cloud account.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it and is defined as an authorized principal to assume it.
 Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session which consist of an *AccessKeySecret*, and *AccessKeyId*, and a *SecurityToken*.
 In thi case, the *AccessKeyId* is always prefixed with `STS.`.